SJSUFall2019-CMPE272/AISight/README.md

 Proposed Solution - How does AIsight work?
 AIsight describes the ongoing events captured through camera.
 This will help visually impaired people know about their surroundings and better equip them with details.

-Logical Steps of Proposed solution:

-Step 1: When the user scans the surroundings using camera, it is taken as an input.
-Step 2: Image Captioning engine will then generate a caption for an image frame of the video after every few frames repeatedly.
-Step 3: These multiple captions will be summarized by Text summarization engine.
-Step 4: The obtained caption is converted to speech by TextToSpeech Engine.
-Step 5: Eventually, it gives you a spoken description of surroundings.

-Tech Stack:

-Android
-Computer Vision for Image Captioning : Keras, OpenCV Natural Language Processing for Text Summarization: NLTK, TensorFlow, Gensim Text-to-speech generator (IBM Watson/GoogleTextToSpeechAPI/Amazon Polly)

 IDEA DESCRIPTION AISIGHT-